GUIDE 2: VARIABLES AND HYPOTHESES

 Random assignment or "randomization" controls at the beginning for all the variables you can think of, and, more important, all the variables you didn't think of.

 This study had another important research design aspect: it had a control group which did not receive the special exercise program.
 Control or comparison groups are critical in all kinds of research.
 If we did not have a control or comparison group, the study would be open to the criticism--and alternative causal explanation--that improvement in health would have occurred in any event among young adults, even had the exercise program never been instituted.
 Not only did you have a control group, but, in an experiment, participants are randomly assigned to it.

 In the "Draw a Scientist" study my students and I conducted, a random half of the elementary school students were asked to draw a veterinarian and the other half were asked to draw "a scientist".
 We wanted to see whether young students were able to differentiate one type of occupation from another.

 Studies that lack a control group are sometimes called "one shot" studies or sometimes case studies.
 While the results may be interesting, we are limited in the causal implications we can make from the results of "one shot" research.

 We will later examine facets of the "good" control group.

-This is often called a "pretest-posttest" experimental design.
+My exercise study example in this Guide with before and after measures is often called a "pretest-posttest" experimental design.

 You should be advised, however, that the standard pretest-posttest design may pose some threats to internal validity, or the unambiguous assignment of cause and effect.
 Why?
 Because simply being measured or observed during the pretest may sensitize some participants and they will behave differently as a result.
 (For example, being weighed might have sent all subjects to the exercise room for six weeks!)
-Further, a pretest may interact with an experimental treatment to heighten the effect of the experimental intervention more than it would have ordinarily.
+Further, a pretest may interact with an experimental treatment to heighten the effect of the experimental intervention more than it ordinarily would have.